-This is the second part of a 2-part course on linking humanitarian CTP with Social Protection.
-We recommend you take Part 1: An introduction to CTP and Social Protection before continuing with this course.
+This is the second part of a 2-part course on linking humanitarian CVA with Social Protection.
+We recommend you take Part 1: An introduction to CVA and Social Protection before continuing with this course.

 By the end of this course, you will be able to:

 - List the five suggested steps for designing cash-based humanitarian assistance that links to and utilises, or contributes to strengthening, social assistance systems in the country.

 - Describe each of the five steps for designing CVA.

 - Explain the activities that humanitarian actors need to conduct at each step, and how they differ compared to the usual actions of the emergency response cycle

 - Describe how the social assistance context influences the choice of how to link cash-based humanitarian assistance with social assistance.

 - Identify potential communication and co-ordination requirements across each step

 - Demonstrate ability to apply the steps in order to make appropriate decisions